slub/lod-explorativ/README.md

 ![webapp preview](./docs/images/explorative-Suche-preview.png)

 This is a [Svelte](https://svelte.dev) app which enables exploring of [SLUB](https://www.slub-dresden.de)'s bibliographic data based on the topics connected to each bibliographic dataset.
+It is still a prototype so be gentle with it.

 In order for the app to work, a running instance of the [LOD-API](https://github.com/slub/efre-lod-api) is needed, with the endpoint `/explore` enabled.
 This wrapper provides aggregated information to the webapp.